Every month I answer your questions on the topic of the month. October 2018 was Stress and Sleep.

 A: For anyone struck in a stress cycle I recommend, for one month, taking 21 x Awake Food in the morning, before breakfast and 2 x Chill Food an hour before sleep, for a month.
 Also, have him try listening to Silence of Peace CD as you go to sleep.
 Heart Math techniques would also be very helpful for him to retrain when he goes into stress.
 All the exercises, and much more, are in my book The Stress Cure, which I think would be most helpful..
 If you wish to buy the Inner Balance ‘Lightning’ device for the HeartMath practice use this promo code for 15% off CONNECT18.
 I’m sure he’s tried 6mg of melatonin before bed, especially helpful if messed up by time zones.

 Q: Dear Patrick What should I take for the extreme torments of Sjogrens disease …itchy eyes were etc. Betty

 A: First, read my report https://www.patrickholford.com/advice/auto-immune-disease.
-Get your homocysteine level checked and, if high, take Connect at the right daily dose.
+Get your Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level checked and, if high, take Connect at the right daily dose.
 Take Yorktest’s FoodScan (IgG food intolerances) and avoid trigger foods.
-Take up to 6 x Allex when you're reacting – 2 or 3 a day otherwise..
+Take up to 6 x Allex when you’re reacting – 2 or 3 a day otherwise..